-It has been found increasingly necessary for parsonages and team vicarages to be provided with additional security measures.
-Provision of security lighting and burglar alarms are met by the Board of Finance, as are ongoing maintenance and monitoring charges of the systems.
+Provision of security lighting and bells only burglar alarms are met by the Board of Finance, where there is an identified need.
 Requests for new installations should be made to the Diocesan Surveyor.

-It is important that clergy fully familiarise themselves with the operation of security systems as they will be responsible for call-out charges as a result of accidental 'false alarms' and could result in losing Police response.
+It is important that clergy fully familiarise themselves with the operation of security systems as they will be responsible for call-out charges because of accidental false alarms.

 Clergy are encouraged to leave a spare key with a Churchwarden or neighbour during their occupancy.
-On vacation of the property, keys should be held locally and the Buildings department should be informed as to who holds the keys.
+On vacation of the property, keys should be held locally, and the Property Department should be informed as to who holds the keys.